puppylinux-woof-CE/woof-CE/README.md

 Most probably, if the developer doesn't want to destroy woof-CE documentation, he/she should copy the woof-CE documentation and modify it to his/her needs.
 He/she shall then upload it on the internet as a `.zip` file and then later on include it in the build by setting `DOCS_URL`.

-**NOTE:** By default these docs are not cached so that same URL could be used for further modfications in the docs.
-But, if you want that the docs be cached, then set `CACHE_PERSONAL_DOCS=y`.
+**NOTE:** By default these docs are cached so as to keep the downloads as minimum as possible.
+But, if you want that the docs not be cached, so that you may use the same URL again and again, then set `CACHE_PERSONAL_DOCS=n` in `_00build.conf`.

 # TECHNICAL NOTES